New Braunfels in Comal County, Texas — The American South (West South Central)

 Topics.
 This historical marker is listed in this topic list: Notable Buildings.
 A significant historical year for this entry is 1870.

 Location.
 29° 42.104′ N, 98° 7.389′ W. Marker is in New Braunfels, Texas, in Comal County.
-Marker is on South Seguin Avenue (State Highway 46), on the right when traveling south.
+It is on South Seguin Avenue (State Highway 46), on the right when traveling south.
 Touch for map.
 Marker is at or near this postal address: 228 South Seguin Avenue, New Braunfels TX 78130, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Faust Hotel (within shouting distance of this marker); Early Settlers' Home (within shouting distance of this marker); Old Krause Building (about 300 feet away, measured in a direct line); First Protestant Church (about 300 feet away); Stephen Klein Home (about 400 feet away); Hinmann House (about 500 feet away); The New Braunfels Herald (about 500 feet away); Eiband and Fischer General Mercantile (about 500 feet away).
+At least 8 other markers are within walking distance of this marker: The Faust Hotel (within shouting distance of this marker); Early Settlers' Home (within shouting distance of this marker); Old Krause Building (about 300 feet away, measured in a direct line); First Protestant Church (about 300 feet away); Stephen Klein Home (about 400 feet away); Hinmann House (about 500 feet away); The New Braunfels Herald (about 500 feet away); Eiband and Fischer General Mercantile (about 500 feet away).
 Touch for a list and map of all markers in New Braunfels.